15E601/RDFBones-O/docs/index.rst

 subdivided and associated to separate individual skeletons or the Catkey is understood to represent an assemblage of unrelated skeletal elements.
 The latter case, again, offers two distinct courses of procedure.
-A special ‘commingled inventory’ can be made, recording for each skeletal elements how many instances of this type are contained in the assemblage represented by the Catkey.
+A special ’commingled inventory’ can be made, recording for each skeletal elements how many instances of this type are contained in the assemblage represented by the Catkey.
 Alternatively, individual bones can be registered in the database and more detailed information can be